coltenunger/WeatherAPI/README.md

-# <em>Weatherby</em>
+# Weatherby: <em>At Your Service.</em>
 ### Retrieve real-time weather data from any city in the world.

-A web app (hosted with AWS) that renders server-side weather data to the user.
+A web app that renders server-side weather data to the user.
 Built using this using NodeJS, ExpressJS, EJS and Axios.
 Front/backend design and construction by [Colten Unger](https://coltenunger.com/).